MFEK/glif/README.md

 ## Overview

-MFEKglif mixes three technologies: Skia, a very powerful path rasterizer and manipulation library; Dear ImGui, an immediate mode user interface toolkit; and Rust, a modern high-performance systems language.
+MFEKglif mixes three technologies: Skia, a powerful path rasterizer and manipulation library; Dear ImGui, an immediate mode GUI toolkit; and Rust, a modern high-performance systems language.

 I wrote it after, hopefully, learning from the mistakes made by George Williams in FontForge, after being a user of FontForge for six years and a co-maintainer for one and a half years.

-MFEKglif is the premier program of the Modular Font Editor K project.
-This project aims to create a full font editor by making many small programs that will all work together, fulfilling the Unix adage that each program should have one task and do that task well.
-MFEKglif aims to do the task of drawing and editing glyphs well.
+MFEKglif is the flagship program of the Modular Font Editor K project, which aims to create a full font editor by making many small programs that all work together, fulfilling the Unix adage that each program should have one task and do that task well.
+MFEKglif aims to do the task of creating and editing glyphs well.

-To make this as easy as possible to build, and cross-platform without hassle, the icon is compiled right into the binary via the Rust `include_str!` macro.
+To make this as easy as possible to build, and cross-platform without hassle, resources are compiled into the binary via the Rust `include_str!` macro, and MFEKglif is statically compiled.

 ## Running from artifacts